thosgood/this-weeks-finds/markdown/201-250/week217.md

 number, as described in ["Week 216"](#week216).

-**B) The Generalized Riemann Hypothesis - the zeros of any Dirichlet L-function that lie in the critical strip actually lie on the line Re(s) = 1/2.**
+**B) The Generalized Riemann Hypothesis - the zeros of any Dirichlet
+$L$-function that lie in the critical strip actually lie on the line Re(s) = 1/2.**

 Still open, since the Riemann Hypothesis is a special case.

-A "Dirichlet L-function" is a function like this:
+A "Dirichlet $L$-function" is a function like this:

 L(χ,s) = \sum~n\ >\ 0~ χ(n)/n^s^